JetBrains/kotlin-multiplatform-dev-docs/topics/develop/add-multiplatform-module.md

 // TODO

-In a new tutorial, demonstrate how to add a multiplatform module to a project
+In a new tutorial, demonstrate how to add a multiplatform module to a project.